veryheavypickle/headlessUbuntuSetup/README.md

 ### Reboot
 `sudo reboot`

-When rebooted, the screen shows only the Aorus logo, this seems to be good news.
+When rebooted, the screen should freeze.

 ### Verify PCI device is managed by vfio-pci
 `lspci -nnv`